Anxiety, Depression Symptoms, or Both?

 Luckily, there are some solutions that both anxiety and depression have in common.
 The following 3 things can be worked on whether you have depression or anxiety or both: better sleep, more exercise, and less stress.

 1) Better sleep.
 People with depression and anxiety are often chronically tired, either waking up in the middle of the night or way before the alarm goes off in the morning.
 A good portion of the sleep challenges are part of the disorders, but you can minimize the damage with good sleep hygiene: go to bed only when you’re sleepy, wake up at the same time every day (even on weekends) and get out of bed if you can’t sleep to avoid associating your bed with wakefulness (even if it’s 2 am).
+Having said this, when suffering with insomnia it can be difficult to fall asleep at all, leading to an even more exhausted state of mind.
+In this case, you may benefit from trying natural solutions like CBD oil.
+This anti-psychotic oil is proven to promote sleep in those suffering from insomnia and therefore help reduce fatigue.
+Visit the website Sabaidee if you’re interested in introducing CBD oil into your nighttime routine.
 Several recent studies have shown that decreasing insomnia in depression, in and of itself, can significantly reduce depression.

 2) More Exercise.
 Exercise may be the last thing you want to do when you’re depressed.
 And it’s probably not at the top of your list if you’re anxious.
 However, study after study show that aerobic exercise can reduce depression, particulary if it is not too severe, and also help prevent depression from recurring.
 One study found that 30 minutes a day, four times a week for six weeks was sufficient.
 Another study showed 30 minutes a day for 10 consecutive days led to significant reduction in symptoms.
 A 2014 review of eight different studies found exercise to be helpful for anxiety as well, though it found that medication was still the most effective modality, at least in the short run.